tuye04/tuye04/README.md

-Software  engineer passionate about building elegant cross platform applications and improving user experience
+Software engineer passionate about building elegant cross-platform applications in payments